 • Get credit counseling if you need it.
 Credit counseling is an educational service where you meet with a counselor who helps you go through your debts and make plans to pay them off.
 Contact the National Foundation for Credit Counseling.

-Contact Us For Help
+Contact Us for Help

 If your debts are mounting out of control, we can provide a helping hand.
 The experienced and compassionate Ohio debt relief attorneys at Fesenmyer Cousino Weinzimmer offer a free consultation to evaluate your entire financial situation.
-We will examine your income, your debts and your goals and discuss the best fit for you.
+We will examine your income, your debts, and your goals and discuss the best fit for you.
 We will make sure you are aware of all of your options and help you decide on the path to a brighter future that makes sense in your individual case.
 We understand what you are going through and will handle every phase of the process.

 Delaying can only make your situation worse, so call the Ohio bankruptcy attorneys at Fesenmyer Cousino Weinzimmer today!
 Call one of our conveniently located office branches at 614-228-4435 (Columbus), 937-222-7472 (Dayton), or 877-654-5297 (Cincinnati) or email for your free consultation so we can determine what debt relief solutions will work best for you.